amygdalama/talks/nagini/proposal.md

-Replacing `import` with `accio`!
-Compiling Pythons with Custom Grammar for the sake of a joke!
+Replacing `import` with `accio`: Compiling Pythons with Custom Grammar for the sake of a joke!

 ##Abstract